Luganodes/tronsr-template/COMMUNITY_PLAN.md

+## Our commitment to the community
-We will open source resources that contribute positively to the community
+- We will open source resources that contribute positively to the community
+- We will be transparent in our operations and kepp the community up to date